jlan84/pandas-assignment/introduction_to_data_science_HW_assignment.md

 ___The purpose of this part of the process is to calculate the information you need to begin evaluating and testing you solutions and hypotheses.___

-### Exercise 5.0: Compute descriptive statistics of the most recent restaurant
+1. Compute descriptive statistics of the most recent restaurant inspection scores.
-inspection scores.

 __Calculate:__

 * total count of inspections